 Author: Roxanne Christian, President, Alliance for Education

 Our children deserve every opportunity to grow into adults.
 That means supporting approaches that build resilience and coping skills; efforts that encourage peer-to-peer dialogue; and opportunities that empower young people to co-create their futures.
-It means investing in restorative practices that show our boys clear pathways to becoming men: pathways grounded in problem-solving, critical thinking, and the ability to see themselves in a future filled with possibility.
+It means investing in restorative practices that show our boys clear pathways to becoming men: pathways grounded in problem-solving, critical thinking and the ability to see themselves in a future filled with possibility.

 Our school leaders know firsthand what their students and staff need most right now.
 I acknowledge that honoring that expertise requires faith in a system that has historically underserved far too many of our students, but this moment calls for that trust.
 I am not asking for resources to be thrown into a proverbial black hole.
 I am asking that we leverage the supports already in place and provide targeted resources that directly address student and educator needs for emotional reassurance, stability, and morale.

-Resources:
+Community-Based Resources:

 - ACE Academy Youth Organizers of Mental Health Education (YOMHE) and FAME GAME programs.